blynkkk/blynkkk.github.io/HardwareSetUps.md

 <span style="color:#D3435C;">**NOTE:** Arduino IDE may complain with "programmer is not responding".
 You need to terminate script before uploading new sketch.. </span>

-Here some additional materials :
+Here are some additional materials :

 - [Instructables](http://www.instructables.com/id/Control-arduino-using-Blynk-over-usb/)